Eremex/fxrtos-lite/README.md

 ---------------

 This repository contains non-configured version of the kernel represented as a set of components.
 It is useful if you want to contribute to OS.
-In case if you just need a kernel to use in your embedded application consider using preconfigured kernels available for [ARM](https://github.com/Eremex/fxrtos-lite-armv7m) and for [RISC-V](https://github.com/Eremex/fxrtos-lite-riscv32).
+In case if you just need a kernel to use in your embedded application consider using preconfigured kernels available for ARM and RISC-V.

-How to build the library from sources:
+### How to build the library from preconfigured sources:

+- Download and unpack appropriate release archive from [Releases](https://github.com/Eremex/fxrtos-lite/releases)
+- Ensure supported compiler is available via PATH
+- Set GCC_PREFIX as compiler prefix if you use GCC (i.e. 'riscv-none-embed-')
+- Enter directory where build.bat is located
+- Run 'build.bat'

+For those who do not want to mess with toolchains and source code we provide prebuilt binaries.
+While binary version may be sufficient for most users it lacks configuration and optimization options.
+*ARM version is compatible with any Cortex-M3+ chip and supported by Keil MDK and IAR EWARM toolchains also.*

+### How to build the library from scratch:

 - Ensure [fx-dj.py](https://github.com/Eremex/fx-dj) script is available via PATH
 - Ensure supported compiler is available via PATH